NSS-Workshops/agentic-ai/src/sections/iterative-development/01-iterative-development-ask-mode/index.md

 Iterative development is like building a house room by room instead of trying to construct the entire structure at once.
 You complete one small, manageable piece, review it, make sure it works correctly, and then move on to the next piece.

-Think of it this way:
-- **Traditional approach**: "Build me a complete e-commerce website with user authentication, product catalog, shopping cart, and payment processing"
-- **Iterative approach**: "Let's start by creating a simple product display page, then add the ability to view product details, then implement a basic shopping cart"
+Think of it this way: The traditional approach asks for everything at once—"Build me a complete e-commerce website with user authentication, product catalog, shopping cart, and payment processing."
+The iterative approach breaks this down into manageable pieces—"Let's start by creating a simple product display page, then add the ability to view product details, then implement a basic shopping cart."

 ## Why Iterative Development Matters